Date Input Component

 Custom CSS Class |

 Enter a Custom CSS Cascading Style Sheets (CSS) is a style sheet language used for presenting how a HTML or XML document looks to end-users.
 Class to apply to your component.
-Use custom CSS to maintain a consistent look and feel if the field or element is part of a template or more than one module.
+Custom CSS lets you maintain a consistent look and feel when the field or element is part of a template or multiple modules.
 Updated CSS styling applies to all components that reference this custom class name. |

 Disable Browser Autofill |

-Setting the toggle to NOTE Some browsers might not honor this setting.
-By default, the Disable Browser Autofill toggle is set to |
+Setting the toggle to (ON) stops the browser from autofilling the field.
+When a user clicks the field, they must enter the value instead of having it autofill by the browser.
+Use this setting in all fields containing sensitive data.
+Some browsers might not support this setting.
+By default, the Disable Browser Autofill toggle is set to (OFF). |

 Disable Calendar View |